suebutton/helloworld/docs/protocol.md

 Kokiri is available by making HTTP requests to supported endpoints.
 All endpoints expect request payloads to be `application/json`.

+If you are a service who has access to the request Id authored by DLCFE, please pass it along to Kokiri as the `X-Button-Request` HTTP header.

 ## Responses

 Successful responses will be signaled with a `<400` HTTP Status Code. `data`